shalomavi/shalomavi/README.md

 I'm a Software Engineer passionate about Art and Coding.
 I enjoy Hiking, dancing, and exploring new technologies.

 - 🌱 I’m currently learning React.
-- 💼 I'm working on a C.V Translator project.
+- 💼 I'm working on a therapists search-by-location project.
 - 💬 Ask me about Python, Flask, JS, Web APIs, and Web Development.

 ## Skills and Languages ✨